-What is the Truth Behind the ObamaCare Microchip Implant Rumor
+What is the Truth Behind the ObamaCare Microchip Implant Rumor?

-The ObamaCare RFID Microchip implant rumor, usually spread by email, is a claim that wording from the Affordable Care Act contains a section (cited below) that requires the implantation of a RFID chip in all Americans by a certain date and allows for data collection from those devices.
+The ObamaCare RFID Microchip implant rumor, usually spread by email, is a claim that wording from the Affordable Care Act (the official name for ObamaCare) contains a section that requires the implantation of a RFID chip in all Americans by a certain date and allows for data collection from those devices.

-Where Does the RFID Implant Rumor Comes From?
+Where Did the RFID Implant Rumor Originate?

 HR3200 was an unsuccessful bill introduced in the U.S. House of Representatives on July 14, 2009.
-Page 1001 of HR3200 included an amendment to section 519 of the Food, Drug and Cosmetic Act which allowed for data collection to “facilitate analysis of postmarket safety and outcomes data” from class II devices (An RFID chip is classified as a class II device by the FDA).
-None of the wording cited below appears in the the Patient Protection and Affordable Care Act HR 3590 (Obamacare), although section 519 of the Food, Drug and Cosmetic Act does still include an unamended passage on rules for class II devices and data collection from them.
+Page 1001 of HR3200 included an amendment to section 519 of the Food, Drug, and Cosmetic Act, which allowed for data collection to “facilitate analysis of postmarket safety and outcomes data” from class II devices.
+A RFID chip is classified as a class II device by the FDA).
+None of the wording about class II devices appears in the Patient Protection and Affordable Care Act HR 3590 (Obamacare), although section 519 of the Food, Drug, and Cosmetic Act still includes an unamended passage on rules for class II devices and data collection from them.

 The Section of the Law in Question